Free & Open Source for Android

 Smart Breaks

-Three 5-minute pauses per session.
-Designed for quick checks that won't derail focus.
+5-minute pauses for quick checks that won't derail focus.
+Choose zero to five per session.

 Reliability